Neotys-Labs/Tricentis-Tosca/README.md

 ## How to convert a Tricentis Tosca SAP script to a NeoLoad User Path

+The NeoLoad Controller used to convert the Tosca SAP script must be 32 bits and launched in process mode (service mode is not supported).
+More information about NeoLoad Prerequisites for SAP GUI on [NeoLoad documentation](https://www.neotys.com/documents/doc/neoload/latest/en/html/#27113.htm).

 In Tricentis Tosca, right click on an execution of a Test Case and then **NeoLoad Add-on > Transfer SAP test case to NeoLoad**
 Neoload starts the **SAP recording** at the first step named "SAP" or "SAP Login", and stops it at the end of the test case.